+A person is considered self-employed if they do not work under an employment or service agreement.
 Other preconditions for being covered by the Act include:

 - the person has worked as a self-employed person for at least four months; and

-- the estimated annual earnings from work amount to at least EUR 7,958.99 (in 2020).
+- the estimated annual earnings from work amount to at least 8,575.45 euros (in 2023).

-However, the income cannot be set any higher than 180,750.00 euros (in 2020).
-The Finnish Centre for Pensions has prepared earnings instructions and provides minimum recommendations for YEL earnings depending on the profession.
+However, the income of the self-employed person cannot be set any higher than 194,750.00 euros (in 2023).
+The Finnish Centre for Pensions prepares income instructions and provides minimum recommendations for YEL earnings depending on profession.

-The pension provider confirms the YEL earnings that form the basis of the pension and insurance contribution, by application of the self-employed person.
-If there are changes to the work effort of the self-employed person, they will agree on new earnings together with the pension provider.
+By application of the self-employed person, the pension provider confirms the YEL earnings that form the basis of the pension and insurance contribution.
+If there are changes to the work input of the self-employed person, they will agree on new earnings together with the pension provider.